p-spohr/NN-Portfolio-Optimizer/README.md

 ## Motive

-Use neural network to determin new weights of a portfolio by using Sharpe Ratio as the loss function.
+Use neural network to determine new weights of a portfolio by using Sharpe Ratio as the loss function.

-## File Explanations
+## Goals

 - get_stock_data
     1. retrieves individual stock prices from csv files